Efforts to Expand the Historic Rehabilitation Tax Credit

 MAINE PRESERVATION & MEREDA TO INTRODUCE LEGISLATION In 132ND Legislature BASED on Reforms outlined in LD 1810 & LD 2106

-Together, we aim expand the Historic Rehabilitation Tax Credit (HRTC) program by updating the reporting requirements for the program; increasing the Qualified Rehabilitation Expenditure cap from $5M to $10M and expediting the period for claiming the substantial credit; improving the small credit to make it more user-friendly and accessible for income-producing property owners; and creating a new program to ensure homeowners have the same opportunity.
+Together, we aim to expand the Historic Rehabilitation Tax Credit (HRTC) program by updating the reporting requirements for the program; increasing the Qualified Rehabilitation Expenditure cap from $5M to $10M and expediting the period for claiming the substantial credit; improving the small credit to make it more user-friendly and accessible for income-producing property owners; and creating a new program to ensure homeowners have the same opportunity.
 These changes will incentivize a greater number of projects that will be put into service more quickly, including those that support affordable housing.

 Background